mkeen/rxcouch/README.md

    automatically add it to the database, and return a `BehaviorSubject` that
    will, in RxCouch tradition, be automatically updated via the `_changes`
    feed.

+📝 **Automatic Document Editing**
+   If you pass in a complete document that doesn't match a previously received version, the new version will be sent to couchdb and saved.

 Powered by [rxhttp](https://www.npmjs.com/package/@mkeen/rxhttp)

 install: `yarn add @mkeen/rxcouch`

 ### Usage
-The `CouchDB` is the what you will interact with most.
+`CouchDB` is the class you will interact with most.
 Specifically, the `doc` function.
 An instance
 of `CouchDB` provides the `doc` function, which accepts any document that conforms to `CouchDBDocument`,
 `CouchDBPreDocument`, or a Document Id in the form of a `string`.
 This function will always return a
 `BehaviorSubject` which contains the most up to date version of the resulting document in CouchDB.